Nutechgy/daily-planner/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist
+Im using a third-party API to get the current date and time

  https://nutechgy.github.io/daily-planner/